The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

 \subsection{Topic Modeling}

-Building on previous studies \cite{begoug2023infrastructure,tanzil2023mixed}, we apply topic modeling techniques to identify the challenges practitioners face when using a specific tool, in our case, Ansible.
-In particular, we use TopicGPT, a prompt-based framework that uses large language models (LLMs) to uncover latent topics in a text collection~\cite{pham2024topicgpt}.
-TopicGPT provides interpretable topics that align better with human categorizations than other approaches such as LDA and BERTopic~\cite{pham2024topicgpt}.
-After data is collected, the TopicGPT framework involves three steps: \emph{Topic Generation}, \emph{Topic Refinement}, and \emph{Topic Assignment}.
-In our study, we also perform manual validation of the \emph{Topic Assignment} step.
-We configured TopicGPT to use GPT-4o mini via the OpenAI API, specifically the \emph{gpt-4o-mini-2024-07-18} version.
+Building on previous studies \cite{begoug2023infrastructure,tanzil2023mixed}, we apply topic modeling techniques to identify the challenges of using Ansible.
+We use TopicGPT, a prompt-based framework that uses LLMs to uncover latent topics in a text collection~\cite{pham2024topicgpt}.
+TopicGPT provides interpretable topics that align better with human categorizations than other topic modeling approaches~\cite{pham2024topicgpt}.
+After data is collected, TopicGPT consists of three steps: \emph{Topic Generation}, \emph{Topic Refinement}, and \emph{Topic Assignment}.
+We also perform manual validation of the \emph{Topic Assignment} step.
+We configured TopicGPT to use GPT-4o mini via the OpenAI API. \newc{}{We used TopicGPT’s original prompts, adapting them to our task by replacing generic examples with Ansible-specific ones and illustrative post assignments.
+We also refined the prompts to ensure the topics captured challenges faced by Ansible practitioners and that topic assignments reflected this focus.}